sajipoochira/trackit_python/README.md

 ## Notes

 - Symbols should match what Indian API expects in the `name`/`symbol` query.
-- Scheduler runs in‑process; for multi‑worker deployments consider an external scheduler.
+- Scheduler runs in-process; for multi-worker deployments consider an external scheduler.

+## Frontend variants

+- React app in `frontend-react` is the primary UI going forward.
+- The legacy `frontend` service in docker-compose has been removed; run the React app locally with Vite.
+- The static `frontend` (HTML/JS) remains in the repo for legacy/testing and may be removed later.